chungoid/swarmdev/examples/mcp_setup_guide.md

 # MCP (Model Context Protocol) Setup Guide

-This guide shows you how to configure external MCP servers to extend your SwarmDev agents' capabilities.
+This guide shows you how to configure external MCP servers to extend your SwarmDev agents' capabilities with the model-aware configuration system.

 ## What are MCP Servers?